X

 These services offer the same level of security as hardware-based security services, and they come with many additional advantages.
 The most obvious one is the lower costs; you don’t run the security infrastructure, your provider does it for you.
 You also don’t pay for any hardware as it is all operated on the cloud.

-To sum up, you can think of SaaS security as a great and advanced way that brings protection to your SaaS services; it is cheaper, more accessible, and definitely more in tune with today’s time.
+To sum up, you can think of SaaS security as a great and advanced way that bring protection to your SaaS services; it is cheaper, more accessible, and more in tune with today’s time.

 Best Practices for SaaS Security